pypa/pip/docs/html/ux-research-design/2020-research-outputs/pip-search.md

 2. Show information about all installed packages *707*
 3. Show information about a single installed package *596*

-We received 302 respones to the pip search survey, with 62 of the 302 (20.5%) respondends either not knowing that the command existed, never using it, or using it "rarely".
+We received 302 responses to the pip search survey, with 62 of the 302 (20.5%) respondents either not knowing that the command existed, never using it, or using it "rarely".

-We found that the remaining ~80% of respondends who do use pip search use it to:
+We found that the remaining ~80% of respondents who do use pip search use it to:

 - Find/search for the right/new/alternate packages to install:
     - Checking package name (verify correct spelling)